 - Demonstrate levels of full operational capability

 - Most importantly, save you and your team time + money, and give you the confidence that that things are working as they should.

-There is little point in paying for premium SAAS based services when you build and run your own Open Source powered stack.
+There is little point in paying for premium SAAS-based services when you can build and run your own Open Source powered stack.
 Most online services base their offering on Open Source components anyway.
 Some important tools that we use in our approach are: